evrichter/evrichter/README.md

 ## Hi there 👋 I'm Eva

 ### 👩‍💻 About Me
 I am a graduate in **Language Science and Technology** (M.Sc., Saarland University).
-My experience covers natural language processing, psycholinguistics, machine learning, and speech technology, gained through coursework and projects.
+My experience covers natural language processing, psycholinguistics and speech technology, gained through coursework and projects.
 Before that, I completed a B.A. in **Linguistics and Translation**, where I first explored machine translation evaluation and developed a lasting interest in AI and language technology.

 ---
 ### 🔧 Technical Skills